gilbert/query-loader/README.md

     QueryLoader.init([options])

-By default, searches for all `img` tags and `background-image`s on the page and pre-loads them behind an animated loading bar.
+By default, searches for all `img` tags and `background-image`s in the selected element and pre-loads them behind an animated loading bar.

 Options: